Combodo/iTop/CONTRIBUTING.md

 When your code is working, please:

-* stash as much as possible your commits,
+* squash as much as possible your commits,
 * rebase your branch on our repo last commit,
 * create a pull request.